Guestas/XMLtoDB/README.md

 * If database doesn't exist app will create one in src/main/database with .sql file extension.

 ## Description
-Start the app is simple start main/java/com/mc/MCe/MainApplicationXMLtoDB.java.
-After starting app it asks if you want to update data if they are already in database. (y for update n for not updating just adding).
+Start app: main file is in main/java/com/mc/MCe/MainApplicationXMLtoDB.java.
+After starting app it asks if you want to update data if they are already in database. (y for update n for just adding without updating existing).

 App has basic testing which is in tests/java/com/mc/MCe/MainApplicationXMLtoDBTests.